Graph is a Substrate Across Data Modalities: Experiments

 \subsubsection{Unified Strategy Analysis}

-\paragraph{Schema--Training Interaction.} We examine whether the effect of unified representations arises from the structural schema itself or from its interaction with role-based training.
+\textbf{Schema--Training Interaction.} We examine whether the effect of unified representations arises from the structural schema itself or from its interaction with role-based training.
 Table~\ref{tab:main_results} shows that the \textit{Unified Single-Task} setting does not outperform the \textit{Naive Single-Task} baseline and often performs worse under task-isolated training.
-In contrast, unified representations improve performance when the same graph is exposed to multiple functional roles during training.
-This indicates that the schema primarily establishes structural compatibility, whose benefits emerge only when the graph is reused across roles rather than optimized in isolation.
+By contrast, in the multi-task setting the unified schema yields consistent improvements over its naive counterpart (\textit{Unified Multi-Task} vs.\ \textit{Naive Multi-Task}), and these gains are further amplified once the same graph is exposed to multiple functional roles during training.
+This indicates that the schema primarily establishes structural compatibility, whose benefits emerge once graphs are shared across tasks and grow strongest under role-based reuse.

 \textbf{Effect of Schema Realization.} We compare different realizations of the unified schema, including natural-language descriptions, XML-style serializations, and the schema representation used in G-Substrate, all encoding an identical graph under the same role-based training setting.
 Table~\ref{tab:exp_schema} shows that although alternative serializations permit basic transfer, their performance is generally less stable.
 XML-style formats, in particular, tend to underperform, likely because strict formatting encourages attention to surface structure rather than underlying relational semantics.
 The proposed schema realization provides more reliable performance, indicating that effective structural reuse depends not only on schema unification, but also on how relational structure is expressed when the graph is exercised under multiple functional roles during training.